0xPolygonMiden/compiler/docs/src/guides/wasm_to_masm.md

 ## Testing with the Miden VM

+> [!NOTE]
-**NOTE: This example is more complicated than it needs to be at the moment, bear with us!**
+> This example is more complicated than it needs to be at the moment, bear with us!

 Assuming you have followed the instruction for installing the Miden VM locally, we can test this program out as follows: